Logolo/jstree-google-reader-counter/README.txt

 jsTree Google Reader Counter Plugin

-In order to use this plugin you need a up and running jsTree (http://www.jstree.com) in your webapp.
+In order to use this plugin you need an up and running jsTree (http://www.jstree.com) in your webapp.

 Works and behaves like Google Reader subscriptions tree.